2021 Grant Cycle Resources

 Additional Grantmaking Information

-see resources related to our Grantmaking Information Sessions held in December.
+see resources related to our Grantmaking Information Sessions.

-The resources below include replays of our two grantmaking information sessions, the presentation shared during those sessions, and answers to questions we received during the sessions.
+The resources below include replays of our two grantmaking information sessions from December 2020, the presentation shared during those sessions, and answers to questions we received during the sessions.

 Find more information on our Building Community Capacity grants, including grant guidelines.